-Here at GCAP Performance we are one of the few tuners able to offer full A/C servicing.
-All of our technicians are F-Gas certified and trained in servicing, repairing and refilling your A/C system.
+Here at GCAP Performance we are fully trained, certified and licensed to carry out any service on a vehicle's air conditioning system.
+All of our technicians are F-Gas certified and trained in servicing, repairing and recharging your A/C system.

 We use the latest Sun air conditioning machine to carry out our recharges offering a full printed report once completed.

 We guarantee we can make your system blow colder than it previously has!